mondoohq/installer/dockerhub/mondoolabs/mondoo.md

 - `8` - always pinned to the latest release for a given major version
 - `8.20.0` - always pinned to a specific Mondoo release

-# What is Mondoo
+## What is Mondoo?

-Mondoo is a cloud security platform for infrastructure developers.
-Using Mondoo, your team will get an automated risk assessment and real-time insights into all of your business-critical infrastructure, across all of your infrastructure platforms.
+Mondoo provides full-stack security, asset intelligence, and compliance for your entire infrastructure.

 ## Policy as Code